goitacademy/javascript-homework/v2/11/README.en.md

 - For notifications, the [notiflix](https://github.com/notiflix/Notiflix#readme) library is used.
 - Code formatted with `Prettier`.

-# Task - search for images
+# Task - image search

 Build a front-end part of a keyword search and image viewer application.
 Add some decoration to the interface elements.
 Check out the demo video of the app.